 This course is a study of the various theories of criminal causation and control, the identification of criminal typologies, and the reaction of society to crime and criminals.
 Prerequisite with a grade of "C" or higher: CRJ 101.
-This course is typically taught only in the spring semester.
+This course is typically offered in the spring semester.

-CRJ 145 Juvenile Delinquency
+CRJ 145 Juvenile Delinquency (3-0-3)

 This course includes a survey of the sociological, biological, and psychological theories involved in juvenile delinquency, modern trends in prevention, and treatment.
-This course is typically taught only in the summer semester.
+This course is typically offered in the summer semester.